ilrg/ilrg.github.io/Pages/Server/Postgres_Setup.md

 ```
 sudo -u postgres psql
 ```
-    - You should see the command line now start with `postgres=#`
+    - You should see the command line now start with `postgres=#`.
-- Create a user, and then alter their role to make the user a superuser with create database and create role privileges
+- Create a user, and then alter their role to make the user a superuser with create database and create role privileges:
     ```
     create user username with login password 'usernamepassword';

     alter role username with superuser createdb createrole;
     ```

-    - for example:
+    - For example:
         ```
         create user derek2 with login password 'derek2password';